-Many of Lang's pieces resemble each other only in the fierce intelligence and clarity of vision that inform their structures.
+Lang is one of America's most performed composers.
+Many of his works resemble each other only in the fierce intelligence and clarity of vision that inform their structures.
 His catalogue is extensive, and his opera, orchestra, chamber and solo works are by turns ominous, ethereal, urgent, hypnotic, unsettling and very emotionally direct.
 Much of his work seeks to expand the definition of virtuosity in music — even the deceptively simple pieces can be fiendishly difficult to play and require incredible concentration by musicians and audiences alike.

-Lang is co-founder and co-artistic director of New York's legendary music organization Bang on a Can.
+Lang is co-founder and co-artistic director of New York's legendary music collective Bang on a Can.
 His work has been recorded on the Sony Classical, Harmonia Mundi, Teldec, BMG, Point, Chandos, Argo/Decca, and Cantaloupe labels, among others.

 His music is published by Red Poppy Music (ASCAP) and is distributed worldwide by G. Ricordi and co.